sgarciav/sergiogarciavergara.com/_portfolio/02-amr.markdown

 and accurate navigation.

 I've worked on a wide variety of projects focused on designing, implementing, and field testing aerial and ground AMRs.
-The following sections describe some of the projects I've worked on.
-The last section summarizes the [technical skills](amr-skills) I've implemented and acquired while working on these projects.
+I describe in this post some of the projects I've worked on.
+The last section summarizes the [technical skills](#amr-skills) I've implemented and acquired while working on these projects.

 [**ROS and ROS 2**](https://www.ros.org/) were the base architecture for all the